rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 We´re planning to join our system into a Active Directory Domain and also want to install the VMware Horizon View Agent, which is necessary for adding our machine to a Desktop-Pool later on.
 Before we can continue, it´s necessary to eliminate some dependencies by installing some packages upfront.

+---

+:exclamation: **The following only applies to CentOS 8.0 with Horizon Agent version 7.11**

-**ATTENTION (CentOS): Do not run `yum update`!**
+> **Do not** run `yum update`!

 Normally, the first step I do after setting up a fresh Linux system, is the update of every currently installed package of it (`apt update` / `yum update`).
 You can run the update and upgrade "safely" for Ubuntu but **NOT** for CentOS 8.0.
-The *VMware Horizon View Agent* does not support ***gnome-shell version 3.3x***.
+The *VMware Horizon View Agent v.7.11* does not support ***gnome-shell version 3.3x***.
 If you run the `sudo yum update` command, the gnome-shell will be updated and this leads to the following error:

 ```shell
 The version of gnome shell 3.32.2 isn't matched,\n